The Matrix Resurrections: Future

 Following the film's release, producer James McTeigue told Collider that there were no plans for further Matrix films, though he believed that the film's open ending meant that this could change in the future: "I think the film also works where it's really open to audience interpretation, like what happened in those 60 years before they fished Neo out again, or Thomas Anderson to Neo.
 When Neo and Trinity are there at the end, and they're talking with The Analyst, what do they actually mean that they're going to change?
 So I think that it's out there, but it's not in our wheelhouse at the moment."

+In April 2024, it was announced that Warner Bros. was developing a new installment in the franchise with Drew Goddard attached to write and direct.
+Lana Wachowski will serve as executive producer.